 Step 8: Paint Cabinets

-Finally, it’s time to paint the cabinets.
-This is the part you probably look forward to the most because it will finally transform the cabinets that probably look a little messy right now.
+It’s time to paint the cabinets.
+This is the part you look forward to the most because it will transform the cabinets that look a little messy right now.
 But the steps are well worth it.

 For painting cabinets, you can use a soft bristle brush or a small roller.
 Both work out well and most people tend to prefer to use both.
 So try them both and find out what works for you on what spots.